 The liquidity needs of the member credit institutions communicated to the Board of Directors of the central institution and the executive management of the central credit institution Bonum Bank Plc are the starting point of the amalgamation's liquidity management.

-The executive management of the central institution prepares the amalgamation's strategy and principles of liquidity management together with the Board of Directors of the central credit institution, which are determined based on the member credit institutions' liquidity needs and amalgamation-level risk appetite.
+The executive management of the central institution prepares the amalgamation's strategy and principles of liquidity management, which are determined based on the member credit institutions' liquidity needs and amalgamation-level risk appetite.
 The central institution's Board of Directors approves the liquidity strategy and the principles of liquidity management.
-In addition, the Board of Directors approves the funding plan and the liquidity contingency plan.
+In addition, the Board of Directors approves the funding plan and the liquidity contingency plan made by the central credit institution.
 The risk control function plans, develops and tests methods used in liquidity risk management.
 The central credit institution and its executive management assist the risk control function in this process.
 The central institution's executive management approves the liquidity strategy and the methods used in implementing the principles of liquidity management.